 Contact a Norristown Burn Injury Attorney Today

 Suffering a burn injury because another person acted carelessly or recklessly is a traumatic and overwhelming experience.
 Fortunately, you have rights that a seasoned legal professional can help you take full advantage of.

 After a severe accident, talking to a Norristown burn injury lawyer at our firm will give you the answers you need.
-Call Ostroff Injury Law to discuss your case in a free consultation.
+Call Ostroff Godshall Injury and Accident Lawyers to discuss your case in a free consultation.
 You will not pay us anything until we recover the compensation you need, so don’t hesitate to reach out to us today.